Ovechkin ties Hull for 4th all-time; Caps down Sabres 5-3

 Tom Wilson added two goals and Evgeny Kuznetsov contributed his ninth, 10th and 11th assists as the Capitals snapped a three-game losing streak.

-“The last couple games we wanted to be better,” Wilson said of his line that includes Kuznetsov and Ovechkin.
-“I think we really needed to step up tonight and lead by example and drive the bus a little bit.”

-Ovechkin also assisted on two goals, including Wilson’s first that gave Washington an early lead it never relinquished.
+Ovechkin also assisted two goals, including Wilson’s first, which gave Washington an early lead it never relinquished.
 Connor McMichael and John Carlson also scored, and Vitek Vanecek made 25 saves for the Capitals.

 Cody Eakin, Anders Bjork and Colin Miller scored for the Sabres, who suffered a fifth consecutive defeat, with four of those coming in regulation.
 Dustin Tokarski had 25 saves.